-- Examine the influence of fragmentation and other impacts on abiotic and biotic attributes of forest communities in Australia and New Zealand
+- Examine the influence of fragmentation and other pressures on abiotic and biotic elements of forest communities in Australia and New Zealand

-- Visit the ancient rainforest refugia at Mossman Gorge and Daintree National Park
+- Visit the ancient rainforest refugia at Daintree National Park

 - Explore the ancient podocarp and Kauri forests of northern New Zealand

 - Examine historic Aboriginal and Maori land-use practices in Australia and New Zealand and experience contemporary indigenous culture

 - Study biogeographic history and conservation of highly endangered and fragmented rainforest communities

 - Determine ecosystem types and learn field techniques, such as trapping, mapping plots, and spotlighting